 How Much Does it Cost to Build a House in Oregon?

 Oregon is one of the most expensive regions to build a house in.
-The median cost of building a house in Oregon is $135.93 per square foot for basic construction.
+In 2022, the median cost of building a house in Oregon is $135.93 per square foot for basic construction.
 The actual construction costs will surely vary from this number.

 The choices you make regarding different aspects of the construction project like materials, framing, architecture will decide your square footage to a great extent.
 Some people also like to do something very unique while building their houses.
 People also build their houses entirely underground or in trees.

 Average Cost to Build a House in Oregon 2022

 So, making such unique decisions for your house will increase your cost significantly.
 But it is safe to state the number for basic construction.
 The range of your own house building cost for a basic construction will be from the lowest $109.41 per square foot to the highest $162.45 per square foot.

 The average cost is meant to give you an idea about a project’s possible cost.
 This will almost certainly be overrun by the actual project cost.
 In the end, every house you build will have different square footage.